hyperledger/indy-hipe/text/0154-rich-schema-encoding/README.md

 Adds an encoding object to the ledger.

 ### Indy VDR API
-Indy VDR methods for adding and retrieving a Rich Schema from the ledger comply with the generic approach described in [Rich Schema Objects Common](https://github.com/hyperledger/indy-hipe/tree/master/text/0120-rich-schemas-common#indy-vdr-api).
+Indy VDR methods for adding and retrieving an Encoding from the ledger comply with the generic approach described in [Rich Schema Objects Common](https://github.com/hyperledger/indy-hipe/tree/master/text/0120-rich-schemas-common#indy-vdr-api).

 This means the following methods can be used: